MicroEJ/docs/ApplicationDeveloperGuide/sectionStackTraceReader.rst

 On successful deployment, the application is started on the device and the following trace is dumped on standard output.

 ..
-TODO this was controled with isSandbox/isStandalone conditionals
+TODO this figure was controled by a conditional, isSandbox is showing

 .. figure:: ../SandboxedAppDevGuide/png/STR_tracetermite.png
    :alt: Stack Trace Output